top of page

 In all these appointments, doctors, specialists, the County, or the school, nothing was ever mentioned about nutrition, food coloring, dairy, soy, toxic cleaning products, fragrance, getting outside, or seeing natural doctors like chiropractors or acupuncture ... and I asked over and over for alternatives.
 They told me this was the best course of action.
 I started to "happen" upon podcasts or articles about nutrition, omegas, food coloring, and leaky gut.

-In 2014 I happened upon a Healthy Kids seminar.
-I signed up for the weekend classes and my mind was blown open.
+In 2014, I attended a Healthy Kids seminar.
+I signed up for the weekend classes, and my mind was blown open.
 A lot of what I thought was true was unraveled.
 The first thing I did was order my son's entire life’s medical records.

-When they came I sat down and made a spreadsheet.
-I was absolutely horrified.
+When they came, I sat down and made a spreadsheet.
+I was beyond horrified.

-I was horrified to see in black and white that when he got a vaccine he had some kind of reaction or illness follows.
+I was horrified to see in black and white that when he got a vaccine, he had a reaction or illness.

 In his first year of life - before he even turned one -